pytorch/xla/API_GUIDE.md

   model_parallel(train_loop_fn, train_loader)
 ```

-This multithreaded snippet differs from the multiprocessing example by first
-initializing itself with `DataParallel` and creating threads with
-`model_parallel(train_loop_fn, train_loader)` instead of creating
-processes with `xmp.spawn()`.
+The only differences between the multithreading and multiprocessing code are:

+- Multiple devices are acquired in the same process with `xm.get_xla_supported_devices()`.
+- The model is wrapped in `dp.DataParallel` and passed both the training loop
+and dataloader.

-See the [full multithreading example](https://github.com/pytorch/xla/blob/master/test/test_train_mnist.py) of how to train MNIST on multiple Cloud TPUs with
+See the [full multithreading example](https://github.com/pytorch/xla/blob/master/test/test_train_mnist.py) for more on training a network on multiple XLA
-multithreading.
+devices with multithreading.

-## XLA Tensor Internals
+## XLA Tensor Deep Dive

-As the above snippets and examples show, using an XLA device or even multiple
-XLA devices requires changing only a few lines of code.
-The internals of an XLA
+Using XLA tensors and devices requires changing only a few lines of code.
+But
-tensor, however, are different from those of CPU or CUDA tensors.
-In particular,
-XLA tensors have no storage and always appear to be contiguous.

-These differences mean that XLA tensors behave slightly differently when being
-saved, loaded, and copied.
-PyTorch/XLA, like all of PyTorch, is actively
-developed and these behaviors may change in the future.
+even though XLA tensors act a lot like CPU and CUDA tensors their internals are
+different.
+This section describes what makes XLA tensors unique.

+### XLA Tensors are Lazy

+CPU and CUDA tensors launch operations immediately or `eagerly`.
+XLA tensors,
+on the other hand, are `lazy`.
+They record operations in a graph until the
+results are needed.
+Deferring execution like this lets XLA optimize it.
+A graph
+of multiple separate operations might be fused into a single optimized operation, for example.

+Lazy execution is generally invisible to the caller.
+PyTorxh/XLA automatically
+constructs the graphs, sends them to XLA devices, and synchronizes when
+copying data between an XLA device and the CPU.
+Inserting a `barrier` when
+taking an optimizer step also synchronizes the CPU and the XLA device.

+### XLA Tensors and bFloat16

+When Cloud TPUs are used as XLA devices then:

+- Floating point (float and double) XLA tensors use the same datatype
+- If the `XLA_USE_BF16` environment variable is set this datatype is `bfloat16`.
+If not set it's fp32.

+XLA tensors on Cloud TPUs will report their PyTorch datatypes regardless of
+the actual datatype they're using.
+If moved to the CPU they will be converted
+from their actual datatype to their PyTorch datatype.
+For example, if
+`XLA_USE_BF16=1` then a XLA tensor with dtype `torch.double` on a Cloud TPU is
+actually using `bfloat16`, and if that tensor is moved to the CPU the resulting
+tensor will have dtype `torch.double`.

 ### Saving and Loading XLA Tensors